 Test the optical scan tabulator

 The BOC tests the automatic tabulating equipment to ensure it is programmed correctly for the recount using a pre-audited group of ballots marked to record a predetermined number of valid votes for each candidate or contest choice (test deck).
 The test deck should include at least one ballot with more selections than permitted (overvote) and for recounts in a partisan primary, at least one ballot with votes in more than one party primary (crossover) in order to test the ability of the tabulator to reject such ballots.
 The results of the test deck tabulation should be compared to the pre-audited results to ensure accuracy and a record of the test results should be noted in the minutes.
 Wis.
 Stats. §§ 5.84(1) & 5.90(1).

-Compare Duplicate Ballots with Original Ballots

-The BOC compares any duplicate ballots with their respective originals to determine the correctness of the duplicates.
-If any duplicate ballots were remade incorrectly, the BOC should set aside the incorrectly remade duplicate ballot, mark it with the reason for its removal, create a new duplicate ballot, and mark it as such.
-Wis.
-Stat. § 5.90(1).
+The procedures for the test and the results of the test should be recorded in the minutes.

 Insert Ballots into the Optical Scan Tabulator